This section was written by Leandro Cabo from rhcplivearchive.com

 • Ah Yom

-Released as bonus tracks on the Japanese edition for “The Empyrean”
+Released as bonus tracks on the Japanese edition of “The Empyrean”

 • Here, Air